 The Modern-Day Leg-Locker

-The main trait of the modern day leg locker is Control.
+The main trait of the modern-day leg locker is Control.
 This is apparent to everyone yet it somehow manages to turn into chaos the moment most people try hunting for leg locks.
 We all know what the Ashi Garami position is, and most of the highest level variations.
-Yet, for some reason, people focus on the tap much more than how they get it, which, in turn, lead to them losing both the submission and position.
+Yet, for some reason, people focus on the tap much more than how they get it, which, in turn, leads to them losing both the submission and position.

 The Ashi Garami positions are not too complicated in nature.
 This is mainly due to the fact that you can only attack leg locks from a few top angles.
 This greatly reduces the Ashi Garami variations that work at the highest level of the sport.
 And the mark of an elite leg locker is the ability to submit other elite grapplers under any ruleset.
 The Ashi Garami offers a way to keep your opponent pinned while hunting for leg locks that your opponent can’t defend against.